oebilgen/sfmovies/README.md

 The search bar allows the user to search in movie attributes such as the title, the actors, the production company, etc. Each possible result is prepended with the type of the search result, e.g. searching for "lint" would have a result like "Clint Eastwood (actor)" as well as other possible matches.
 The user may click the search result to load the appropriate result, e.g. clicking "Clint Eastwood (actor)" will load only the movies where Clint Eastwood acted.

+## Engineering excellence

+* **Coding style:** This project uses automatic code formatted.
+The developer needs to load the existing formatters and code cleanup rules in https://github.com/oebilgen/sfmovies/tree/master/SFMovies/docs/codingStyle.
+They will automatically rewrite the files in formatting.
+* **JavaDoc:** JavaDocs can be found at https://github.com/oebilgen/sfmovies/blob/master/SFMovies/docs/javadoc/index.html
+* **Test automation:** Test cases are under src/test/java.

 ## Future work

 ### Model